tommcgurl/brewbook-ionic/README.md

   - Our controller wil have functionality to get the style list from our StyleService
   - We will also add a route to app.js for our new view

+5) Add a **BrewsByStyle** view
+  - Create a new view that uses our *BrewList* directive to display all brews for a selected style.
+  - Create the template and controller (similar to our previous brew list controllers)
+  - Create the route in app.js